apache/druid/docs/development/extensions-contrib/k8s-jobs.md

 #### Pod template selection

-The pod template adapapter can select which pod template should be used for a task using the [task runner execution config](#dynamic-config)
+The pod template adapter can select which pod template should be used for a task using the [task runner execution config](#dynamic-config)

 ##### Select based on task type